 Posthumanism and Critical Animal Studies

-How can you talk about “posthumanism” in a pre-humanist world?
-The art and literature of ancient Greece—in which a god can become a swan and produces mortal offspring with a human woman, an immortal horse weeps and speaks, and a statue of a god can be the deity—proves fertile ground for such an investigation.
+How can we talk about “posthumanism” in the premodern The art and literature of ancient Greece—in which a god can become a swan and produces mortal offspring with a human woman, an immortal horse weeps and speaks, and a statue of a god can be the deity—proves fertile ground for such an investigation.
 I am particularly interested in applying posthumanism attention of how matter and other than human beings can act to Greek religion and philosophy.
 Right now I’m fascinated by how materialist philosophies of the presocratics, particularly Empedocles, articulate the relationship between human and other-than-human beings.